nuxeo/doc.nuxeo.com-content/src/nxdoc/tutorials/educational/platform-as-a-service.md

 ### Subsidiaries / Regional Deployment

-Let's consider a use case where in a large international company each region must have it's own "flavor" of the corporate DAM.
+Let's consider a use case where in a large international company each region must have its own "flavor" of the corporate DAM.

 However, when looking in more details, each region should have access to two repositories: